Welcome to the glossary page

 F - Financial Assessment

-You will need to call one of our approved Financial Advisors to complete your application.
+You will need to call one of our approved Mortgage Advisors to complete your application.
 They will discuss your affordability and ensure that shared ownership is the right option for you.
 This is a good opportunity to discuss any financial questions you may have.
-The Independent Financial Advisor will then send your assessment to us on your behalf for approval.
+The Mortgage Advisor will then send your assessment to us on your behalf for approval.

 G - Gifted Deposit